-When the teeth or jaws are misaligned, orthodontic treatment may be necessary for realignement.
-If left untreated, many orthodontic problems, or maloclussions, can cause premature wear of the protective enamel on teeth, speech difficulties, or even raise the risk of injuring the teeth and jaw joints.
+When the teeth or jaws are misaligned, orthodontic treatment may be necessary for realignment.
+If left untreated, many orthodontic problems, or malocclusions, can cause premature wear of the protective enamel on teeth, speech difficulties, or even raise the risk of injuring the teeth and jaw joints.
 Below are some of the most common types of orthodontic problems Dr. Sonneveld routinely treats to help his patients achieve their best smiles.

 An underbite occurs when the lower front teeth sit in front of the upper front teeth.

 A crossbite is characterized by the upper teeth sitting inside the lower teeth.
 This type of malocclusion can cause tooth stratification and misaligned jaw growth, with the lower jaw moving forward or to the side when the mouth closes.

 If the upper teeth extend too far forward or the lower teeth do not extend far enough forward, this causes protruding teeth.
 This is an orthodontic problem that can affect both the appearance and function of the teeth.